-4. Termination If Reconsideration Not Requested
+2. Termination If Reconsideration Not Requested

-If, within ten (10) days after the faculty member receives the termination notice required by Section VI.B.3., the faculty member makes no written request for a reconsideration hearing, the faculty member's employment shall be terminated at the date specified in the notice given pursuant to Section VI.B.3. and without recourse to any institutional grievance or appellate procedure.
+If, within ten calendar (10) days after the faculty member receives the termination notice required by Section VII.B.3., the faculty member makes no written request for a reconsideration hearing, the faculty member's employment shall be terminated on the date specified in the notice without recourse to any further review or appeal.